-Ms. Freedman is currently a Partner at Ewing Morris and Co., a boutique asset management firm based in Toronto and is a director of Park Lawn Corp.
+Ms. Freedman is currently a Partner at Ewing Morris and Co., a boutique asset management firm based in Toronto.
 Previously, Ms. Freedman was the CEO of Kingsdale Advisors, a leading shareholder services and advisory firm specializing in strategic and defensive advisory, governance advisory, proxy and voting analytics and investor communication.
 Prior to Kingsdale Ms. Freedman spent 15 years in capital markets as an investment banker with global firms including Stifel and Morgan Stanley in both Toronto and New York.
+Ms. Freedman is a director of Canaccord Genuity Group Inc. (TSX: CF).
 Ms. Freedman holds an MBA and JD from the University of Toronto.
+Ms. Freedman previously also served on the board of Park Lawn Corp (TSX: PLC).

-Principal Occupation Partner at Ewing Morris and Co.
+Partner and Head of Engagement Fund Investing at Ewing Morris and Co.

-Other Public Directorships Park Lawn Corporation (TSX: PLC) since June 2020
+Other Public Directorships

+Canaccord Genuity Group Inc. (TSX: CF) since March 2023

-Securities Held as of April 14, 2022 Board and Committee Membership 2021 Attendance Common Shares 99,909 Board 12 of 12 (100%) Stock Options Nil Audit Committee 4 of 4 (100%) Restricted Share Units 69,796 69,796 Compensation, Corporate Governance & Deferred Share Units 46,038 Nominat Nominating Committee 4 of 4 (100%)
+Securities Held as of Ap ril 11, 2023 Board and Committee Membership 2022 Attendance Common Shares 142,382 Board 12 of 12 (100%) Stock Options Nil Audit Committee 4 of 4 (100%) Restricted Share Units 27,323 Compensation, Corporate Governance & Deferred Share Units 68,895 Nominating Committee 3 of 3 (100%)